-A UK theme park ride accident can have both physical and mental long-term effects, for which you will be able to claim for.
-This can include anything from on going head injuries to post-traumatic stress disorder.
+A UK theme park ride accident can have both physical and mental long-term effects, for which you may be able to claim for.
+This can include anything from ongoing head injuries to post-traumatic stress disorder.

 Injuries sustained on a theme park or fairground include:

-Alton Towers hit the headlines over the past few years when a rollercoaster collision left several people seriously injured.
-This highlights just how serious a risk amusement parks pose.
 From ineffective safety barriers to falling signs and defective rides, there are many different problems that occur while on a rollercoaster if it has not been maintained properly.
-So long as you can show the incident was not your fault, you will be entitled to a theme park accident payout.
+So long as you can show the incident was not your fault, you may be entitled to a theme park accident payout.